Australian Curriculum Aligned • VCAA Study Design 2023–2027

 Frequently Asked Questions

-VCE Mathematical Methods is a Year 11 and 12 mathematics subject offered as part of the Victorian Certificate of Education.
-It covers functions, algebra, calculus, probability and statistics, preparing students for further study in science, engineering, commerce and related fields.
+Mathematical Methods is a Year 11 and 12 mathematics subject offered across Australia under the Australian Curriculum Senior Secondary framework.
+Known as VCE Methods in Victoria, HSC Mathematics Advanced in NSW, and Mathematical Methods in QLD, SA, WA, and TAS, it covers functions, algebra, calculus, probability and statistics, preparing students for further study in science, engineering, commerce and related fields.

 How does the adaptive practice work?